Sergej Jakirović

-Sergej Jakirović (/sh/; born 23 December 1976) is a Bosnian professional football manager and former player who is the current head coach of EFL Championship club Hull City.
+Sergej Jakirović (/sh/; 23 December 1976) is a professional football manager and former player who is the current manager of Premier League club Hull City.
+He played for the Bosnia and Herzegovina national team.

+Early life

+Born in Mostar, SR Bosnia and Herzegovina, SFR Yugoslavia (modern-day Bosnia and Herzegovina) to parents Enver Jakirović and Jelena (née Talajić).
+His family, at the time, lived in Metković, SR Croatia, where he grew up, finished elementary and secondary school, and also began his football career.
+His father, Enver, a long-time goalkeeper and coach of NK Neretva Metković, influenced Sergej from his earliest youth to become a footballer.
+Consequently, Sergej also began as a goalkeeper for NK Neretva but soon showed that his skills lay elsewhere, shifting to a central midfield role.
+He progressed through all of NK Neretva's youth selections and made a five-minute senior debut against NK Osijek on May 24, 1995, while the club was competing in the top-tier 1.
+HNL.

 Club career

-Jakirović played in the Croatian First League for Neretva, Istra, Kamen Ingrad, NK Zagreb and Rijeka.
+Jakirović played in the Croatian First League for Neretva, Istra, Kamen Ingrad, Zagreb and Rijeka.
+He also had a couple of spells in European leagues, playing for Bulgarian side CSKA Sofia and SK Austria Kärnten in the Austrian league.

 International career

-Jakirović made his debut for Bosnia and Herzegovina in an August 2005 friendly match away against Estonia and has earned a total of five caps.
-His final international was a February 2006 friendly against Japan.
+In August 2005, in preparation for the upcoming four 2006 FIFA World Cup qualification matches, Bosnia and Herzegovina national football team manager Blaž Slišković named Jakirović to the squad.
+Jakirović made his debut for the Bosnia and Herzegovina national football team in an August 2005 friendly match away against Estonia.
+He was called up by Slišković a total of six times, four of which were in World Cup qualification Group 7, including two friendlies.
+Ultimately, he earned a total of five caps, including a two features in friendlies, his first against Estonia and on February 2006 against Japan, which was his final international match—in World Cup qualifications, between 3 September and 12 October 2005, he entered the game from the bench on two occasions, in wins against Belgium and Lithuania, was unused substitute against San Marino, and in last round he was a starter in a defeat against Serbia and Montenegro in Belgrade.

 Managerial career

 Early career

-Between 2017 and 2018, Jakirović managed Sesvete in the Croatian second division.
+Between 2017 and 2018, Jakirović managed Sesvete in the Croatian Second League.

 On 20 June 2018, Jakirović was appointed manager of Croatian First League club Gorica, which he led to fifth place in the 2018–19 season.
 On 24 February 2020, following a 6–0 loss to Hajduk Split, he was sacked by the club.

 On 23 April 2020, Jakirović was named new manager of Slovenian PrvaLiga club Maribor, replacing Darko Milanič.
-He was sacked on 29 August 2020 after getting eliminated by the semi-professional Northern Irish team Coleraine in the 2020–21 UEFA Europa League first qualifying round.
+He was sacked on 29 August 2020 after getting eliminated by Northern Irish team Coleraine in the 2020–21 UEFA Europa League first qualifying round.